Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1984, Switzerland, Presence Audio

-And I took the idea of the "spikes" from Vecteur to Ivor, who laughed at me on the balcony, before... declaring a few months later that he discovered the spikes himself for his speaker stands... such is the small world of hi-fi.
+And I took the idea of the "spikes" from Vecteur to Ivor, who laughed at me on the balcony, before... declaring a few months later that he had discovered the spikes himself for his speaker stands... such is the small world of hi-fi.

-I am not a "marketing guy", it's just out of a passion for photography and cinema that I created for Magnepan - with Crimson and Logic - the first Hi-Fi advertisement in a local cinema, starting from a professional shot (made with a Sinar camera, Schneider lens, 50 kW of lighting... no sparing!), and screened in an little movie theater; the first time, the film was "Hail Mary" by Godard :)
+I am not a "marketing guy.”
+It was just out of passion for photography and cinema that I created for Magnepan — with Crimson and Logic — the first Hi-Fi advertisement to be shown in a local cinema.
+We started with a professional shoot (made with a Sinar camera, Schneider lens, 50 kW of lighting... no cutting corners!), and screened it in a little movie theatre.
+For the first time, the film was "Hail Mary" from Godard :).
+I still have the proofing print...

-But the baroque revival (especially with Erato) only happened on compact disc... to appreciate Christopher Hogwood or Nikolaus Harnoncourt, you needed a CD... my clients harassed me a lot :)
+But the baroque revival (especially with Erato) only happened on compact disc.
+To appreciate Christopher Hogwood or Nikolaus Harnoncourt, you needed a CD.
+My clients harassed me a lot :).

 Askoy